Approximate selective inference via maximum likelihood: Asymptotic Properties of Selective MLE

-The inequality on the last display uses a reduction in variance upon truncation to a convex region \citep{kanter1977reduction}.
-The proof of consistency is now immediate by applying the Chebyshev's inequality. \end{proof} We remark that \eqref{mse:bound:consistency} is indeed a global consistency result.
-That is, the guarantee that our selective MLE concentrates around the truth encompasses challenging parameters which induce rare selections with growing $n$, such that
+The inequality on the last display uses a reduction in variance when the variable is truncated to a convex region \citep{kanter1977reduction}.
+The proof of consistency is now immediate by applying the Chebyshev's inequality. \end{proof}

-We devote the remaining section to state the asymptotic guarantees associated with our approximate soft-truncated likelihood in Section \ref{convex:queries}.
-Based on a convergence of our approximation in \eqref{barrier:approx} to the exact counterpart, our main result prompting a centering argument for the approximate selective MLE guarantees concentration of this estimate around the underlying parameters.
-Before we proceed further, we introduce the dependence on $n$, the underlying sample size.
-Let
+We devote the remaining section to study the asymptotic guarantees for our approximate soft-truncated likelihood in Section 3.
+Establishing a convergence of our approximation in Equation 15 to the exact counterpart in Theorem \ref{asymptotic:guarantee}, our main result in Theorem \ref{multi:consistency:mle} proves a global consistency guarantee for the approximate selective MLE.